 In her local community, Laura developed and facilitates patient programs including an MS Aquatics program for the Ohio Valley Chapter of the National Multiple Sclerosis Society.
 She also has a presence on the internet at patient forum sites and maintains her personal blog at InsideMyStory.com and writes as an MS Expert for MultipleSclerosis.net.

-She has been married for 39 years (to the same man!) and has two adult children, three grandchildren and four grand-dogs.
+Not being one much for change –living with MS brings enough unknowns – she has worked for the same University for almost 25 years, has been married for 40+ years (to the same man!), and has two adult children, three grandchildren and four grand-dogs.
 Balancing full-time work, home life and patient advocacy keeps her busy and about the only thing she longs for is additional hours in the day to accomplish more.

 Click here to read all of Laura’s articles on MultipleSclerosis.net